Mavia-Ahmed/Agentic-AI-Piaic-Projects-Q1/README.md

 - **`Assignments/`**: Includes solutions to assignments.
 - **`Resources/`**: Additional materials, references, and helpful resources.

-## Goals

-The purpose of this repository is to:

-1. Document the learning journey in Quarter 1 of the PIAIC program.
-2. Showcase projects demonstrating foundational knowledge of Artificial Intelligence and related technologies.
-3. Share resources and insights with others in the learning community.

 ## Technologies Used

 The projects in this repository utilize the following technologies and tools: